-1106 SITE SPECIFIC STANDARDS
+1106 SITE-SPECIFIC STANDARDS

-- 1106.1 If requested, the Director may allow a site-specific study to change the numerical criteria when at least one (1) of the following conditions exists: - (a) The species, or endangered species, at the site are more or less sensitive than those included in the national criteria data set; or - (b) Physical or chemical characteristics of the site alter the biological availability or toxicity of the chemical. - If the criteria in subsection 1104.7 are found to be unsuitable for the District waters based on the conditions described in 1106.1, when requested to do so, the Director may adopt site-specific criteria for Class C waters, except for mercury and selenium, or for Class D waters, only when a site-specific study necessitates. - When requested to do so, based on the conditions described in subsection 1106.1 and if warranted, the Director shall allow site-specific studies to generate scientific information regarding: - (a) The water effect ratio for metals specific to the District waters; - (b) The sensitivities of the aquatic organisms prevalent in the District; - (c) The toxicity of chemicals to the fish in the District waters and related human health effects; and - (d) Any other compelling factors that merit consideration for changing the numerical standards in subsection 1104.7. - A person or persons planning to conduct a site-specific study shall submit a complete plan of study to the Director for approval, and the site-specific study shall be carried out only after the Director approves the study in writing, subject to the requirements set forth in section 1106.
+- 1106.1 If requested, the Director may allow a person to conduct a site-specific study to change the numerical criteria when at least one (1) of the following conditions exists: - (a) The species, or endangered species, at the site are more or less sensitive than those included in the national criteria data set; or - (b) Physical or chemical characteristics of the site alter the biological availability or toxicity of the chemical. - If the criteria in subsection 1104.8 are found to be unsuitable for the District waters based upon the conditions described in subsection 1106.1, when requested to do so, the Director may adopt site-specific criteria for Class C waters, except for mercury and selenium, or for Class D waters, only when a site-specific study necessitates. - When requested to do so, based upon the conditions described in subsection 1106.1 and, if warranted, the Director shall allow site-specific studies to generate scientific information regarding: - (a) The Water Effect Ratio for metals specific to the District waters; - (b) The sensitivities of the aquatic organisms prevalent in the District; - (c) The toxicity of chemicals to the fish in the District waters and related human health effects; and - (d) Any other compelling factors that merit consideration for changing the numerical standards in subsection 1104.8. - A person or persons planning to conduct a site-specific study shall submit a complete plan of study to the Director for approval, and the site-specific study shall be carried out only after the Director approves the study in writing, subject to the requirements set forth in this section.